sito115/NIRB_FaultConvection/README.md

 ### D - POD
 This step involves applying Proper Orthogonal Decomposition (POD) to the simulation data.
+Suffixes for normalization (mandatory):
+- `min_max` - Min max normalization (with MinMaxScaler)
+- `mean` - Mean normalization (with MeanScaler)
+- ... `init` - First time step is substracted
+- ... `init_grad` - Analytically calculcated temperature gradient is substracted from solution.

+For example, the

 ### E - Coefficient Model
 In this step, a machine learning model is created using the `Lightning` library to estimate the coefficients for each basis function.